anthonyrabiaza/anthonyrabiaza.github.io/about.markdown

 <img src="/assets/about/internship-presentation-2004.png" alt="internship-presentation-2004"/>

-Today, I am realizing my passion as a Software/System Architect designing and implementing Enterprise  Solutions using Application Programming Interface, Big Data Analytics,  Business Process Management, Complex Event Processing, Hybrid-Cloud  Integration, Master Data Management, Service-Oriented Architecture and  Process Automation.
+Today, I am realizing my passion as a Managing Architect designing and implementing Enterprise  Solutions using Application Programming Interface, Big Data Analytics,  Business Process Management, Complex Event Processing, Hybrid-Cloud  Integration, Master Data Management, Service-Oriented Architecture and  Process Automation.

 My day to day job is to make sure that my  customer’s projects are successful, fulfilling business needs in terms  of solutions & services and delivering tangible outcomes.
 I created this blog based on the experience that I acquired in Integration, API Management, Observability & Application Performance Management.